Intensity mapping of Loeb-Rybicki haloes from scattering of galactic Lyman-$\alpha$ emission by the diffuse intergalactic medium before reionization: Detectability of the signal

 In writing the above, we have assumed the $k$ values to be logarithmically equispaced with an interval of $\Delta \log_{10} k = 0.2$, with the survey volume, $V_{\rm surv}$ defined by:

 in terms of the instrumental parameters specified earlier.

-Figures \ref{fig:autohilae1} and \ref{fig:autohilae2} show the intensity mapping power spectra, \eq{powerspeclr} at each of the redshifts $z \sim 9, 10.5, 13$ and 16 { modulated by a large survey area (CDIM-like) window function (thick solid red lines) and by a pencil-beam (JWST-like) window function (thin solid maroon lines)}.
-In each figure, the thinner orange, blue and green steps show the square root of the noise variance, given by \eq{varianceauto}, and corresponding to the JWST, CDIM-like, and SPHEREx experimental configurations. { Overplotted for comparison is the intensity mapping power spectrum due to Lyman-alpha emitters alone (the LAE signal) at these redshifts \citep{heneka2021}.
+{ Figures \ref{fig:autohilae1} and \ref{fig:autohilae2} show the intensity mapping power spectra, \eq{powerspeclr} at each of the redshifts $z \sim 9, 10.5, 13$ and 16 { modulated by a large survey area (CDIM-like/SPHEREx-like) window function (thick solid red lines)}.
+In each figure, the thinner blue and orange steps show the square root of the noise variance, given by \eq{varianceauto}, and corresponding to the CDIM-like and SPHEREx experimental configurations. } { Overplotted for comparison is the intensity mapping power spectrum due to Lyman-alpha emitters alone (the LAE signal) at these redshifts \citep{heneka2021}.
 At $z \gtrsim 10$, the LAE signal is found to be $\Delta_{\rm LAE,em} \leq 10^{-10}$ erg s$^{-1}$ cm$^{-2}$ sr$^{-1}$, roughly constant over the whole $k$-range [see e.g., Fig. 2, middle right panel of \citet{heneka2021}].
 The power spectrum is the square of this quantity, which, in order to bring the units in line with those in the present work, needs to be divided by the square of the observed Lyman-$\alpha$ frequency, viz. $\nu_{\rm obs}^2$ (Caroline Heneka, private communication).
 This leads to $k^3 P_{\rm LAE,em}/(2 \pi^2) \sim 2 \times 10^{-3}$ (Jy/sr)$^2$ in the present units, which is plotted as the dashed horizontal magenta line in Figures \ref{fig:autohilae1} and \ref{fig:autohilae2}.
 It can be seen that the intergalactic signal from the Loeb-Rybicki haloes is expected to dominate at all the redshifts and scales under consideration.}